-For safety reasons, mattress vacuums with UV lights have sensors, which turn off UV lamp when vacuum is not firmly pressed onto the surface being cleaned.
+For safety reasons, mattress vacuums with UV lights have sensors, which turn off the UV lamps when the vacuum is not firmly pressed onto the surface being cleaned.

 Also, some surfaces can lose color over time, when being exposed to UV lights!

-Since such dead bugs are still threat to the human health (allergens), they must be removed from the mattress permanently – that is why vibrating pads, good suction and HEPA air filtration are so important.
+Since such dead bugs are still a threat to human health (allergens), they must be removed from the mattress permanently – that is why vibrating pads, good suction, and HEPA air filtration are so important.

 To keep the air clean, although small and relatively cheap, most mattress vacuums are true HEPA vacuums – this way, all of the dirt, allergens and bed bugs are safely kept inside the vacuum, without being released back into the air.

 The following photo shows Euleven 3005CH mattress vacuum cleaner from below:

 Operation of such vacuums is simple – as the vacuum cleaner is being pulled, hot air heats the mattress and dries out any moisture in the mattress, but also it dries bed bugs and help killing them.